nasywaagra/Choss-App/README.md

 - **MBTI-Based Recommendations:** Discover fashion suggestions tailored to your unique personality type.
 - **Tops and Bottoms Styling:** Get personalized recommendations for both tops and bottoms.
 - **Free and Accessible:** FashionInsight is completely free to use, ensuring that everyone can access personalized style advice.
-- **Anywhere, Anytime:** Enjoy the flexibility of using our app anytime, anywhere, without restrictions on time or location.
+- **Anywhere, Anytime:** Enjoy the flexibility of using our app anytime, anywhere, without restrictions on time or location
+- **Shop Recommendation:** Provides and displays several online store recommendations for purchasing clothing item recommendations

 ## Future Feature